enowars/enowars3-service-casino/writeup/talesOfJuliasCasino.md

 Anyways, we merged the two ideas and ended up with a beginner-friendly text-baed RPG service called Julias Casino.

+## 3. The service

+## 4. Writing the checker part 1 - Julia vs. Python Crypto Library & AES-CTR

+So every service needs a checker of course and in our case this was pretty straight forward... or at least we thought.
+It took some time to get used to the checker and the methods but all in all just as much as expected.
+Nevertheless the crypto part which should be uninformly implemented in Julia and in Python made some troubles.

+For Julia we used the only AES library/git repo we found (https://github.com/faf0/AES.jl).
+Apparently Julia and Crypto Libraries doesn't seem to be best friends and if one finds one most often they are just calls of C libaries (which is totally fine).
+During the development of the service we already needed to port the library from Julia 0.6 to Julia 1.0 and made an according pull request.
+Those were just some minor fixes but hey, we contributed to an open source project (of course not completely altruistic).
+But during the implementation of the checker which is written in Python and uses the pycrypto library something was weird because the checker (Python) couldn't decrypt the service (Julia) messages accordingly.
+First let's have a look at the messages again:

+Our messages consists out of the following informations:
+* Message(sometimes Flag) itself encrypted via AES-CTR and AES-Key
+* The Initialization Vector (IV)
+* The AES-Key encrypted via RSA

+So the idea is the AES-Key is encrypted via RSA in a way that only the checker can decrypt it (... in a reasonable amount of time ;) ).
+So the checker decrypts the AES-Key and uses it with the IV to decrypt the message itself.
+But at this point AES-CTR was still used and the IV in AES-CTR definition is a little bit more complicated than usual.
+Therefore I briefly have to give some background informations.

+#TODO: AES-CTR counter explenation
+#TODO: Picture

+## 5. netcat & Julia - Test-CTF

+6 to 8 weeks before the Final CTF a test CTF was scheduled.
+At this points we had implemented both vulnerabilities and

 ## X. The vulnerabilities